-Certificate Profiles versio 1.4.2 n 1.4.3 June 16, 2017 Added support for smart card logon (SCL) to these 3 IGC non-PIV-I certificate types: Basic Hardware Medium Hardware Medium Hardware CBP.
-1.4.4 April 11, 2018 Add Group Organization OIDs Clarify HSM and KSM storage section 6.2.1 Remediate items requested by FPKIPA 1.4.5 June 22, 2018 Integrated SAFE-BioPharma Bridge Certificate Authority (SBCA) cross-certification with IGC.
+1.4.3 June 16, 2017 Added support for smart card logon (SCL) to these 3 IGC non-PIV-I certificate types: Basic Hardware Medium Hardware Medium Hardware CBP.
+1.4.4 April 11 2019 1.4.4 April 11, 2018 Add Group Organization OIDs Clarify HSM and KSM storage section 6.2.1 Remediate items requested by FPKIPA 1.4.5 June 22, 2018 Integrated SAFE-BioPharma Bridge Certificate Authority (SBCA) cross certification with IGC.
 1.4.6 October 3, 2018 Revision to Section 6.1.7 added for support of DirectTrust Basic Constraint requirement.
 1.4.7 November 29, 2018 Updates to list external CPs to clarify version numbers and approval dates.
 Update to align with DirectTrust CP V1.4 06262018 Modifications to support automated retrieval 1.4.8 April 3, 2019 Updated Section 6.5.1 Specific Computer Security Technical Requirements to clarify language pertaining to remote access to the CA System.
 Updated Section 6.5.2 Computer Security Rating to sync with requirements of related governing CP documents.
 Updating document to remove specific references to audits required on an annual basis and to refer to Section 8 where a table of annual audits is recorded.
 This will allow one update to be made to the document when audit procedures change, instead of need to make multiple updates throughout the document.
 Updating format to align with RFC 3647 and the FBCA CP.
 Some sections were initially omitted because they pertained only to the Federal Bridge CA; however, to ensure that the document format is fully aligned, these sections have been reinserted.
 1.4.9 May 29, 2019 Aligning with FBCA CP v2.34 dated Oct 4, 2018: To remove all references to SSL certificate issuance General cosmetic and clean up to grammar, etc. Added references to VME and hypervisor Modified requirements for suspension periods 1.5 August 8, 2019 Additional cosmetic and formatting clean up.
-1.5.1 January TBD, 2020 Modifications to align with FBCA CP v2.35 to add allowance for the FBCA to be operated in an off-line status effective as of April 15, 2019.
-4.9.7 CRL Issuance Frequency

-4.9.12 Special Requirements Related to Key Compromise 5.4.2 Frequency of Processing Log 6.3.2 Certificate Operational Periods and Key Usage Periods Added definition for Hypervisor.
-Removed reference to dataEncipherment from section 6.1.7 Key Usage Purposes (as per X.509 v3 key usage field).
-Additional cosmetic clean up.
+1.5.1 January 31, 2020 Modifications to align with FBCA CP v2.35 to add allowance for the FBCA to be operated in an off-line status effective as of April 15, 2019 4.9.7 CRL Issuance Frequency 4.9.12 Special Requirements Related to Key Compromise 5.4.2 Frequency of Processing Log 6.3.2 Certificate Operational Periods and Key Usage Periods Added definition for Hypervisor.
+Removed reference to dataEncipherment from section 6.1.7 Key